Switching to Ting Mobile is easy

 Christine Ottoni • May 4, 2017if( has_post_thumbnail( $post_id ) ): ?>

-With Ting, you can get your phone activated from the comfort of your home.
-You can lounge in your pajamas while you switch to Ting.
+With Ting Mobile, you can get your phone activated from the comfort of your home.
+You could be switching to Ting Mobile while lounging in your pajamas.
 Sounds nice, right?
 Calm and stress-free.
-We like to think switching to Ting is all of those things.
+We like to think making the switch to Ting Mobile is all of those things.
 Not to mention easy.

 If you ever get stuck, we’re here to help.
 Our super-friendly customer support team is just a quick call away.

 With me so far?
 Awesome.
 Let’s do this.

 Need a new phone?

 If you’re in the market for a new phone, check out what we’ve got in the Ting Mobile shop.